Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Durig is another master chocolate shop in Switzerland and is a Swiss chocolate brand known worldwide for its incredible quality and commitment to sustainability.

-Durig only uses fair trade and organic ingredients, and all their chocolates are made in-house to ensure this and their exceptional quality.
-They make specialty chocolate along with praline, truffles, and chocolate bars.
+Durig only uses fair trade and organic ingredients, and all its chocolates are made in-house to ensure this and their exceptional quality.
+It makes specialty chocolate, pralines, truffles, and chocolate bars.

 Chocolat Frey